trcosta97/TopGunAirline-API/README.md

 This is a study project that simulates an Airline API and a website that consumes it.
 The API was built using Java 17 and the Spring Boot framework, with Gradle as the dependency manager.
 For the frontend, I chose the React JS framework.
-Once again, this project was developed for studying purposes, so any comments or criticism are more than welcome.
+Once again: this project was developed for studying purposes, so any comments or criticism are more than welcome.

 # Businnes Rules